BiFuzz: A Two-Stage Fuzzing Tool for Open-World Video Games

 \section{Conclusion}

-We proposed \toolname{}, a two-stage fuzzing tool for testing open-world video games.
-The experimental results show that each of the two play styles detected unique failures.
-This indicates that \toolname{} can detect failures, and that performing fuzzing with two distinct play styles uncovers a greater number of failures.
+We propose \toolname, a two-stage fuzzing tool designed specifically to detect CSIs.
+The experimental results show that each of the two play styles detected unique issues.
+This indicates that \toolname{} can detect issues, and that performing fuzzing with two distinct play styles uncovers a greater number of CSIs.

 However, the evaluation of \toolname{} was limited to a single custom game scenario, \gametitle{}, which makes the scale of the experiment insufficient.
 Therefore, in future work, we plan to establish baselines drawing on existing methods and conduct comparative evaluations with \toolname{}.
 Moreover, \toolname{} currently supports movement on the planar axes using the W, A, S, and D keys, and is unsupported for other input methods or three-dimensional movement.
 Nevertheless, it is technically feasible to extend the implementation to accommodate these in the future.
 In addition, since the experiments in this paper focused only on CSIs, future evaluations should also include other common video game issues, including graphics rendering errors and performance issues, to enhance the generality of the conclusions.